Azure/azure-cli-extensions/src/quantum/README.rst

    The console will output the information about the job, including the ID of the job.

-6. You can use the ID of the job to track its status:
+7. You can use the ID of the job to track its status.

    .. code-block::